Spooks series 7 (forthcoming)

 Its initial stars included Peter Firth, Matthew Macfadyen and Keeley Hawes.
 The latter two left the show in its third series, and Macfadyen's character, Tom Quinn, was replaced as Senior Case Officer of Section 12 by Adam Carter, played by Rupert Penry-Jones.

-Peter Firth, Hermione Norris, Gemma Jones and Hugh Simon return to continue their roles in the new series, which is written by Neil Cross, Russell Lewis, Richard McBrien, Christian Spurrier and David Farr.
+After four years, Rupert Penry-Jones left the show during this series.
+But Peter Firth, Hermione Norris, Gemma Jones and Hugh Simon returned to continue their roles in the new series, which was written by Neil Cross, Russell Lewis, Richard McBrien, Christian Spurrier and David Farr.

-The new series of Spooks is currently being filmed in various locations in London.
-These photographs, taken recently, are courtesy of C19 member Trud.
+This series of Spooks was filmed in various locations in London.
+These photographs, taken in March 2008 are courtesy of C19 member Trud and show the filming of a scene from episode 2 in a London street.
 (More pictures can be seen on the C19 messageboard.)

 ![]() |